Re-wedding, getting married all over again!

 Image courtesy of This and That Photography

-This time you can choose exactly what you’d like included in your wedding ceremony and involve your family and friends too.
-You can create your own wedding vows centred on what you’d like to promise each other, and choose your own words for your ring exchange too.
+You can choose exactly what you’d like included in your wedding ceremony and involve your family and friends .
+You can create your own wedding vows centered on what you’d like to promise each other, and choose your own words for your ring exchange too.

 You might like to add some symbolic gestures such as a ring warming ceremony.
 Here your guests take turns to hold your wedding rings and charge them with love and wishes for the two of you.
 Or maybe a handfasting with ribbons tied by your family as you make promises to each other would bring a fab visual element to your ceremony, you can read more about handfasting here.
 Another great way to involve all your guests in your re-wedding ceremony is to get everyone on their feet singing.
 Pick an easy song that everyone knows like ‘It Must Be Love’ from Madness and do it karaoke style!
 I guarantee everyone will get into it and you’ll create a really magical and fun moment.